hfp/xconfigure/elpa/README.md

 make -j ; make install
 ```

-For different targets (instruction set extensions) or different versions of the Intel Compiler, the configure scripts support an additional argument ("2017" is the default tagname):
+For different targets (instruction set extensions) or different versions of the Intel Compiler, the configure scripts support an additional argument ("default" is the default tagname):

 ```
 ./configure-elpa-hsw-omp.sh tagname